onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 eat 8 she cooked a lovely supper but unfortunately I'd eaten a large lunch

-tape script 9.8 point 8 my favorite writer
+tapescript 9.8 point 8 my favorite writer
 Tom you chose Charles Dickens as your favorite writer can you tell us a little about him when was he alive he wrote in